Nicolás Laprovíttola: Spain and Russia (2017–2021)

 by signing a one-year deal with Joventut.
 He was named the Liga ACB MVP of the 2018–19 season and was the season's top scorer.

 On July 9, 2019, Laprovíttola signed a two-year deal with Real Madrid.
 On July 1, 2021, Laprovíttola officially parted ways with the Spanish team.

-FC Barcelona (2021–present)
+FC Barcelona (2021–2026)

 Laprovíttola would later join Madrid's rivals FC Barcelona as a free agent, signing a 2-season contract in July 2021.
 The contract would later be extended to 2026.
 In the 2022–23 season, he would help the Catalans win the 2023 ACB finals.
 On April 4, 2024, Laprovíttola hit the game-winning 3-pointer as Barcelona defeated Maccabi Tel Aviv 92 – 89 to secure a spot in the 2024 EuroLeague Playoffs.

 In October 2024, he was helped off the court by his teammates after hurting his knee during a Liga ACB game against Baskonia.
 Immediate tests showed a knee ligament sprain.
 He would have to undergo surgery later that month after having torn his cruciate ligaments, which put an end to his 2024–25 season.

+After making his return at the beginning of the 2025–26 season, Laprovíttola suffered another major injury while training in March 2026.
+He suffered an abductor tendon rupture on his right thigh, which would sideline him for three months.

+Return to Joventut Badalona (2026–present)

+On July 15, 2026, Laprovíttola signed a three–year deal with Joventut Badalona of the Liga ACB.